 How do I know if a product is Gluten Free?

 To be certain that a product is Gluten Free, always look for the Certified Gluten Free logo.
 The Gluten Free logo stands for the independent verification of quality, integrity, and purity of products.
 Products carrying the Gluten Free logo represents unmatched reliability and for meeting strict gluten-free standards.
 The Gluten Free Certification Organization (GFCO) is the leading gluten-free certification program in the world.

 Are Nature’s Path oat products Gluten Free?

-Nature’s Path oat products such as granola cereals, granola bars, hot oatmeal & other cereals containing oats are NOT currently gluten-free.
-The oats currently used to make most commercial breakfast cereals including Nature’s Path oat cereals are not specially grown, and are not expected to be gluten-free as there is the possibility of cross contamination with a gluten-containing grain in the field or during the milling process.
-Therefore, at this time in North America most oats are not acceptable in a gluten-free diet.
-Nature’s Path does manufacture several gluten-free products, which are clearly labeled as such.
+Nature’s Path oat products such as granola cereals, granola bars, hot oatmeal & other cereals containing oats are tested to be gluten free*.
+Nature's Path oat cereals use specially grown oats known as Pure Oats to avoid contamination with gluten containing grains such as wheat and barley.
+The oats used to make most commercial breakfast cereals are not specially grown, and are not expected to be gluten-free as there is the possibility of cross contamination with a gluten-containing grain in the field or during the milling process.
+We are pleased to say that our Pure Oat products are safe for most people with Celiac disease or gluten sensitivity.

 Where can I get more information on Gluten Free diets?

 - American Celiac Society